BFfrancois/MaisonBergeret/README.md

 # MaisonBergeret
-A business website made with Bootstrap 4, Html, jQuery, Javascript and Scss.
+A responsive business website made with Bootstrap 4, Html, jQuery, Javascript and Scss.
 Will be available soon at maisonbergeret.com.